 6 Ways To Spot A Mobile Payment App Scam

-What are Mobile Payment Apps
+What are Mobile Payment Apps?

 How to Use Mobile Payment Apps

-P2P apps are intended to make financial transactions between individuals who are acquainted and trusted, such as sharing the bill at a restaurant or paying a roommate’s energy bills, simpler.
 Even more conventional banking services, like debit cards and routing numbers, have been introduced to certain apps.
 However, payment app providers sometimes don’t offer the same fraud safeguards as traditional banks and credit cards.

 Scammers have altered their strategies to take advantage of the instant and sometimes anonymous access to cash that these apps allow as users become more familiar with them.
 Many scammers may now request that money be given via a P2P app rather than a gift card, which has long been a favorite of scammers.